psmars/servopack/preprocess/README.md

 date: \today
 ---

-displacement_data: xy displacements in meter\
+# An example file is given: *displacement_data*

+- two columns: x and y displacements in meter
-displacement_data: sampling frequency 200Hz\
+- sampling frequency 200Hz

+# Scaling data

-model scale is 1/100 and steps of servopack are 100um -> space scale=1.e4/100=100\
+- model scale is 1/100 and steps of servopack are 100um -> space scale=1.e4/100=100\
-time is scaled 1/10, controller time unit is us -> time scale=1.e6/(200x10)=500\
+- time is scaled 1/10, controller time unit is us -> time scale=1.e6/(200x10)=500\
-maximum time between steps is 65535us
+- maximum time between steps is 65535us

+# Processing

 - adapt from: